cobwebch/externalimport_tut/Documentation/EmployeesImport/Employees/Index.rst

 #.
 The "company" field is actually not filled with values coming from the
    external source, but with a fixed value.
 This is achieved by using the "value" property instead of the "field" property.
-In this example, the "company" field for every fe\_users record will contain the value "The Empire".
+In this example, the "company" field for every :code:`fe_users` record will contain the value "The Empire".

 #.
 The same goes for the "title" field, but a bit more sophisticated.
 In